-- Tdap: A booster to protect against tetanus, diphtheria, and pertussis (whooping cough.
-Recommended for preteens (11-12), as well as any teens (13-18) who haven't gotten this shot yet. - Meningococcal conjugate vaccine (MCV4): Protects against meningococcal disease.
-First dose is recommended at age 11 or 12 followed by a booster (2nd shot) at age 16-18. - Human papillomavirus (HPV) vaccine: Protects against the types of HPV that cause most cervical cancers.
-HPV vaccine is given in three doses over a 6-month period to boys and girls starting at 11-12 years old. - Influenza (flu) vaccine: Protects against different strains of seasonal influenza.
-A yearly dose is recommended for everyone 6 months and older. - Also, check to confirm that your teen has received all recommended childhood vaccines, or if they need to catch up on any vaccines they have not yet received.
+- Tdap: A booster to protect against tetanus, diphtheria, and pertussis (whooping cough).
+Recommended for preteens (11-12), as well as teens (13-18) who haven't gotten this shot yet. - Meningococcal conjugate vaccine (MCV4): Protects against meningococcal disease, which has a high mortality rate but is prevented by vaccination.
+First dose is recommended at age 11 or 12 followed by a booster (2nd shot) at age 16-18. - Human Papilloma Virus (HPV) vaccine: Protects against the types of HPV that cause most cervical cancers.
+HPV vaccine is given in three doses over a 6-month period to boys and girls starting at 11-12 years old. - Influenza (Flu) vaccine: Protects against different strains of seasonal influenza.
+A yearly dose is recommended for everyone 6 months and older. - COVID-19 vaccine: The vaccine protects against severe disease and hospitalization due to COVID-19.
+Children can safely receive other vaccines the same day they receive the COVID-19 vaccine.